nikomatsakis/babysteps/babysteps/_drafts/async-interview-summary.md

 to standardize them and to allow people to build I/O libraries based on them.
 Once we know how best to handle `io_uring`, we'll integrate that too.

+All of that said, I would really like to learn more about `io_uring` and what it might mean, since I've not dug that deeply here.
+Maybe a good topic for a future async interview!

 ### Looking further out